International Call Recording Laws & Compliance Guide

 What About Recording Calls Across State or Country Lines?

-Recording calls over state and international lines adds an additional layer of complexity.
+Recording international or interstate phone calls adds an additional layer of complexity.
 Say you’re a Philadelphia-based business taking inbound calls from customers in Louisiana seeking account support.
 Philadelphia is located in a two-party state, whereas Louisiana is a one-party state.
 With interstate call recording, which consent rules do you follow?

 “Federal and State laws vary on recording phone calls and conversations.
 It’s a complex matter to determine which jurisdiction legally has control in those cases involving recording devices or parties in multiple states.
 In order to be careful when applying the law, it’s best to follow the strictest applicable law when in doubt, or alternatively get the consent of at least one party to the conversation.”